MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 ## Create and build the Azure Function app

 In this step, you create an HTTP trigger function API using your IDE, install the required NuGet packages and copy in the sample code.
-You build the project and run the function locally to extract the function URL.
+You build the project and run the function to extract the local function URL.

 ### Create the application